 Digital literacy skills are the skills that allow individuals to access, navigate, organize and utilize information from digital or technology resources.
-Digital literacy skills are defined in Minnesota by the NorthStar Digital Literacy Standards, which address ten different areas:
+Digital literacy skills are defined in Minnesota by the NorthStar Digital Literacy Standards, which address twelve different areas:

 - Basic computer skills

 In Minnesota ABE, digital literacy instruction is often embedded into ESL, GED, Adult Diploma and/or Basic Skills classes.
 In other cases computer skills classes are taught separately from math, literacy or language classes.
 Many programs also offer distance learning as a way to help students practice and utilize digital literacy skills, often while working on other instructional content such as ESL or GED prep.